WebOfTrustInfo/rwot1-sf/draft-documents/Decentralized-Public-Key-Infrastructure-CURRENT.md

 ## 6. Recovering Lost Identifiers - Private Key Management

-**_Section Contributors Alphabetical By Last Name:_*** Vitalik Buterin, Christian Lundkvist,  Pavel Kravchenko, Jude Nelson, Duke Dorje, Arthur Brock, Greg Slepak, Noah Thorp, Harlan T Wood*
+#### _Section Contributors Alphabetical By Last Name: Vitalik Buterin, Christian Lundkvist,  Pavel Kravchenko, Jude Nelson, Duke Dorje, Arthur Brock, Greg Slepak, Noah Thorp, and Harlan T Wood_

 Strong, reliable ownership of identifiers can make those identifiers highly valuable.
 Identifiers could be used to authenticate a user to the door of their house, their car, etc. These identifiers begin to represent the "keys to one’s kingdom".
 It would be catastrophic if these identifiers were lost or compromised.
 Addressing that problem is therefore of paramount importance to DPKI’s success.